joydddd/VP160-2020-SU-NOTES/RCWk2/RC1_Joy.md

 you may need chrome + MathJax Plugin for Github to view properly

-Github version will the most up to date one.
+Github version will be the most up to date one.
 ## Concepts
 Physical Quantities: ALWAYS number + unit